hpe-dev-incubator/hpe-dev-portal/content/blog/build-transformative-ai-applications-at-scale-with-hpe-cray-ai-development-environment.md

 These challenges often include properly setting up and managing a fast-moving ML software ecosystem and infrastructure spanning specialized compute, storage, network fabric, and tensor processors (e.g., GPUs).
 Additionally, users need to program, schedule, and train their models to maximize the use of the highly specialized infrastructure they have set up, which can create complexity and impede productivity.

 To meet these challenges, ML Engineers and data scientists are on a never-ending search for novel and innovative solutions that help them focus on building better models and accelerate their time-to-production.
-[HPE Cray AI Development Environment](http://hpe.com/ai/cray-ai-development-environment) is designed to help them specifically achieve this.
+[HPE Machine Learning Development Environment](https://www.hpe.com/us/en/solutions/artificial-intelligence/machine-learning-development-environment.html) is designed to help them specifically achieve this.

-Built upon the widely popular open-source [Determined Training Platform](https://www.determined.ai/), HPE Cray AI Development Environment reduces the complexity and cost associated with machine learning model development by removing the need to write infrastructure code and makes it easy for IT administrators to set up, manage, secure, and share AI compute clusters.
+Built upon the widely popular open-source [Determined Training Platform](https://www.determined.ai/), HPE Machine Learning Development Environment reduces the complexity and cost associated with machine learning model development by removing the need to write infrastructure code and makes it easy for IT administrators to set up, manage, secure, and share AI compute clusters.

-By adopting HPE Cray AI Development Environment, model developers can:
+By adopting HPE Machine Learning Development Environment, model developers can:

 * **Train models faster** using state-of-the-art distributed training without changing the model code.